xDiaym/Yabfi/README.md

 ## Work examples
-Test programs are in the test folder.
+Test programs are in the 'test' folder.
-Screenshots in res folder
+Screenshots in 'res' folder

 ## What is the peculiarity of this?